 And he blessed Abram, saying, “Blessed be Abram by God Most High, Creator of heaven and earth.
 And praise is to God Most High, who delivered your enemies into your hand.”
 Then Abram gave him a tenth of everything.
 Genesis 14:19-20

 He ordered the people living in Jerusalem to give the portion due to the priests and Levites so they could devote themselves to the Law of the LORD.
 As soon as the order went out, the Israelites generously gave the first fruits of their grain, new wine, olive oil and honey, and all that the fields produced.
 They brought a great amount, a tithe of everything.
 2 Chronicles 31:4-5

 Will man rob God?
 Yet you are robbing me.
 But you say, ‘How have we robbed you?’
 In your tithes and contributions.
 You are cursed with a curse, for you are robbing me, the whole nation of you.
 Malachi 3: 8-9

 Remember first and foremost, tithing is being obedient to God.
 Secondly, give your tithes with a cheerful heart and the right heart attitude and motivation behind it.
-Remember this above all else, God does NOT need our money it’s an act of obedience and trust.
-When we give God the first fruits of our labor not only are obeying God but it transforms us as well.
-It is life-changing when we choose to be obedient and put God first.
+God does NOT need your money it’s an act of obedience and trust.
+So, what does the Bible say about tithing…Be obedient even when it’s hard.
+Giving God the first fruits of your labor is not only obeying God but it transforms you as well.
+It is life-changing when you choose to be obedient and put God first.